rubenwardy/minetest_modding_book/chapters/lua.md

 In this chapter we will talk about scripting in Lua, the tools required, and go over some techniques which you will probably find useful.

-This chapter will assume that you have had some programming experience before, even Scratch level is acceptable.

 * Programming
 * Tools
 	* Integrated Programming Environments